The following rules will be used for an online Computer Olympiad. Send constructive feedback to firstname.lastname@example.org.

-- All round-robin games must be completed during the period November 30 to December 9 (the Competition Period).
+- All round-robin games must be completed during the Competition Period.

 - A competitor who does not show up within 10 minutes of the agreed-upon playing time may be forfeited.
 The competitors are encouraged to reschedule the game.
 Should this not be possible or practical, the referee can forfeit a competitor.

 - If a program crashes or an Internet connection is lost during a game, play in the game continues.
 The disrupted program must rejoin the game, else it will forfeit when the time on their clock expires.
 The penalty for a crash or lost connection is the time on their clock lost to rejoin the game.

 - Playoffs, if needed, will commence after the Competition Period and complete within three days (the Playoff Period).
 The playoff competitors agree to schedule their games at times that are appropriate to ensure that the final results are determined by the end of the Playoff Period.

 - The referee’s interpretation of the rules and resolution of a dispute is final.